By Patrick A. Trottier

-On Customization: I believe an OD approach needs to be fully customized because every organization is unique based on its history, values, culture, issues, strategies, goals, performance levels, and where the organization is at in its stage of development as an organization.
+Thus, I believe an OD approach needs to be fully customized within an overall OD approach because every organization is unique based on its own history, values, culture, issues, strategies, goals, performance levels, and where the organization is at in its stage of development as an organization.

 The OD ‘steps’ mentioned below allows for such customized OD designs to ‘fit’ that organization.

 I view three levels of change and development in an OD approach: